seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **KING HENRY IV**
 I will take your counsel:
 And were these inward wars once out of hand,
-We would, dear lords, unto the Holy Land.
+We would, dear lord, unto the Holy Land.

 *Exeunt*

 ### SCENE II.
 Gloucestershire.
 Before SHALLOW'S house.

-*Enter SHALLOW and SILENCE, meeting; MOULDY, SHADOW, WART, FEEBLE, BULLCALF, a Servant or two with them*
+*Enter SHALLOW and SILENCE, meeting; MOULDY, WART, FEEBLE, and BULLCALF.*

-**SHALLOW**
-Come on, come on, come on, sir; give me your hand,
-sir, give me your hand, sir: an early stirrer, by
-the rood!
-And how doth my good cousin Silence?

 **SILENCE**
 Good morrow, good cousin Shallow.

 **SHALLOW**
-And how doth my cousin, your bedfellow? and your
-fairest daughter and mine, my god-daughter Ellen?

-**SILENCE**
-Alas, a black ousel, cousin Shallow!

-**SHALLOW**
-By yea and nay, sir, I dare say my cousin William is
-become a good scholar: he is at Oxford still, is he not?

-**SILENCE**
-Indeed, sir, to my cost.

-**SHALLOW**
-A' must, then, to the inns o' court shortly.
+A' must to the inns o' court shortly.
 I was
 once of Clement's Inn, where I think they will
 talk of mad Shallow yet.